blackeagle01/blackeagle01.github.io/_posts/2017-01-01-my-python-experience.md

 which i tried to master thoroughly.I implemented my data structures with complete sincerity and would be pretty happy to build algorithms and see them compute solutions over my pretty datasets.Even though when I looked around I saw people creating stuff,with implementation details beyond the scope of my vision or knowledge,with databases,front-ends and back-ends,User-Interfaces and I just stood like thinking
 Emmm!
-Bro I'm intimidated!
+I'm intimidated!
 I also wanted to create all the cool stuff but did'nt know where to start learning, learn the web or the user-interface libraries of java or .NET etc.

 <div class="divider"></div>